openebs/zfs-localpv/README.md

 ```

 We can also install it via kustomize using `kubectl apply -k deploy/yamls`, check the [kustomize yaml](deploy/yamls/kustomization.yaml).

+**NOTE:** For some Kubernetes distributions, the `kubelet` directory must be changed at all relevant places in the YAML powering the operator (both the `openebs-zfs-controller` and `openebs-zfs-node`).

-For microk8s, we need to change the kubelet directory to `/var/snap/microk8s/common/var/lib/kubelet/`, we need to replace `/var/lib/kubelet/` with `/var/snap/microk8s/common/var/lib/kubelet/` at all the places in the operator yaml and then we can apply it on microk8s.
+For `microk8s`, we need to change the kubelet directory to `/var/snap/microk8s/common/var/lib/kubelet/`, we need to replace `/var/lib/kubelet/` with `/var/snap/microk8s/common/var/lib/kubelet/` at all the places in the operator yaml and then we can apply it on microk8s.

+For `k0s`, the default directory (`/var/lib/kubelet`) should be changed to `/var/lib/k0s/kubelet`.

 Verify that the ZFS driver Components are installed and running using below command :